matthewlukebyrne/areaAgency/README.md

 -Creates a new pages app

 <code>python manage.py collectstatic</code>
-# shows a static folder in the root
+-shows a static folder in the root

 <code>python manage.py startapp artists</code>
 -created a artists app (needs a urls.py)